 Tweet Binder is not only a Twitter tool for tracking social media mentions.
 It also allows you to monitor your own tweets.
 You do not need to be a politician or run a big account to do it.
 To see your own tweets, all you need to do is type “from:@Twitteraccount” into the search box.
 You can also see your replies by clicking the replies section on the Tweet Binder report.

 Economic Value of Tweets

 Calculating the market value of tweets is the newest feature on Tweet Binder.
 We have worked a long time to be able to bring this metric to our users.
 Calculating this value is simple.
 First of all, we need to work out the economic value of the users.
-Tweet Binder calculates this value by taking into account the following variables: followers, following, ratio between followers and following accounts, lists, whether the account is verified or not, average impressions per tweet, and the economic value of that user;s Twitter impact.
-Would you like to know more about market economic value?
-Then please check out this post to learn more about it.
+Tweet Binder calculates this value by taking into account the following variables: followers, following, ratio between followers and following accounts, lists, whether the account is verified or not, average impressions per tweet and the economic value of that users Twitter impact.

 Secondly, we calculate how much the tweets of that user are worth.
 We have considered that each type of tweet has a different value and some factors must be applied.
 For example, one retweet is not worth as much as an original tweet, especially one that contains a picture, so if a user retweets often but doesn’t create their own original content, then their tweets would be worth less.
 Finally, once we have calculated the value of each user and the value of all the tweets they posted, we will see the total market value generated into a report.
 It is done!
 Then we only have to add up all the tweets’ values.

 Twitter Stats: Comparison of the World’s Politicians

-Finally, we want to show you how you can summarize and compare twitter stats from different accounts.
-In this example, we have built a Twitter analysis based on the following accounts’ activities over the past week:
+In addition, we want to show you how you can summarize and compare twitter stats from different accounts.
+In this example, we have built a Twitter analysis based on the following accounts Twitter activity over one week: